markets/invisible_captcha/README.md

 end
 ```

+You should _not_ name your method `on_spam`, as this will collide with an internal method of the same name.

 Note that it is not mandatory to specify a `honeypot` attribute (neither in the view nor in the controller).
 In this case, the engine will take a random field from `InvisibleCaptcha.honeypots`.
 So, if you're integrating it following this path, in your form:

 ```erb